merzlab/QUICK-docs/docs/source/installation-guide.rst

 ---------------------------------

 In general QUICK works well with a range of GNU or Intel compilers, Intel MKL, Open MPI, Intel MPI, and different CUDA version.
-We have specifically tested QUICK-22.03 with following compilers under the Linux operating system.
+We have specifically tested |QUICK_VERSION| with following compilers under the Linux operating system.

 • Serial version